OmarAglan/ArbSh/docs/USAGE_EXAMPLES.md

 This document provides examples for the currently implemented commands in the ArbSh C# prototype.

-**Note:** The shell is in early development.
-Features like advanced parsing, full pipeline support, error handling, and Arabic language support are still under development.
+**Note:** The shell is in early development (v0.6.0).
+Features like advanced parsing, robust error handling, and Arabic language support are still under development.
+Pipeline execution is now concurrent.

 ## Running ArbSh